osmandapp/web/main/docs/user/widgets/info-widgets.md

 - *Coordinates: map center* - shows the geographic coordinates of the current map center.
 - *Coordinates: current location* (Android) or *Coordinates widget* (iOS) - shows the geographic coordinates of current geolocation.

 Coordinates widgets are displayed at the top of the screen.
-Icons with a green background show the latitude and longitude of the point in the center of the visible part of the map, and those with a blue background show the coordinates of your current location.Ы
+Icons with a green background show the latitude and longitude of the point in the center of the visible part of the map, and those with a blue background show the coordinates of your current location.
+Information about supported *Сoordinates formats* can be found in the *[Search coordinates article](../search/search-coordinates.md#coordinate-format)*.

 <Tabs groupId="operating-systems">